So what is 'Virtual Power'?

 Who should use Virtual Power?

 If you don't have a power meter but want to get smarter about training then we highly recommend setting up your bike for virtual power.
-Knowing your virtual FTP and structuring your training into zones based on this FTP will help you make a dramatic change to your personal fitness and your ability to hold speed on the flats and up climbs.
+Knowing your virtual 4DP and setting workout targets on this will help you improve your fitness in a structured, progressive way.

 Setting up you turbo trainer and bike for virtual power.